From Here to Eternity (novel): Television and film

-From Here to Eternity was adapted as a 1953 film of the same name directed by Fred Zinnemann and produced by Buddy Adler, starring Burt Lancaster and Deborah Kerr in the famous scene where they embrace and kiss in the surf of the beach.
+From Here to Eternity was adapted as a film of the same name in 1953, directed by Fred Zinnemann and produced by Buddy Adler, which won eight Oscars, including Best Picture.

 It was adapted twice for television as a miniseries of the same name in 1979 and as a series of the same name in 1980.

 Stage

 A musical adaption of the novel opened at the Shaftesbury Theatre in London in October 2013.